John-MEO-o/100-days-of-code/r1-log.md

 I've started working on My own portfolio.
 Site available at https://codepen.io/jayson-lz/pen/OJXywWm At this moment there's only a header, but it is responsive, and I'm glad that I've set it up.

+### R2D8
+I've fill the most of the page content, but stuck on footer css styling...
+A lot of time were spent, will continue tomorrow